-Frequently when someone has health related obsessions, they will experience psychosomatic symptoms.
+Frequently when someone has health-related obsessions, they will experience psychosomatic symptoms.
 This means that someone might develop real physiological symptoms that are a manifestation of their anxiety.
 Psychosomatic symptoms are scary for the person experiencing them because they are real, however, they are not an indication of some physical illness.
-In fact, psychosomatic symptoms is an indication that someone is experiencing high levels of anxiety and stress.
+In fact, psychosomatic symptoms are an indication that someone is experiencing high levels of anxiety and stress.

 The effects OCD has on loved ones

 Treatment involves exposure response prevention (ERP).
-The client tells us what they fear and we create tasks that slowing exposes someone to their fear at a manageable level.
-‘Manageable’ is the key word here.
+The client tells us what they fear and we create tasks that slowly expose someone to their fear at a manageable level.
+‘Manageable’ is the keyword here.
 The more you are exposed to your fear, the weaker the fear becomes.
 ERP is incredibly empowering.
 The client always determines the speed of treatment and is in complete control of what exposures he or she completes.
 It seems scary at first, but with behavioral therapy such as ERP, clients see positive results quickly.

 Even if you are still unsure about receiving treatment, give us a call.
-We are here to help even if it’s a phone call to simply explain treatment in more details.
+We are here to help even if it’s a phone call to simply explain treatment in more detail.

 Check out the International OCD Foundation website for additional information: iocdf.org